liferay-search/liferay-docs/en/developer/frameworks/articles/dependency-injection/using-a-service-tracker.markdown

 3. Create a service tracker that tracks service events using a callback handler.

-Both ways depend on `org.osgi.core`, whose packages @product@ exports by default.
+Both ways depend on `org.osgi.core`, whose packages @sharepoint@ exports by default.
 Configure it as `compileOnly` (Gradle) or `provided`  (Maven).
 See the [Third Party Packages Portal Exports](/docs/7-1/reference/-/knowledge_base/r/third-party-packages-portal-exports)